zhxie/ikago/dev.md

 **Packets sent and received by server are reassembled.**

 🏗️ **Currently, packets sent by server will not be fragmented**.

+IPv4 options and IPv6 extension headers except fragment extension will not be processed.

 Transmission size information displayed in verbose log in the client is the size of application layer in packets from the server.